 He does eat a select few vegetables and watching him eat them is almost comical: he eats them first, very quickly, in order to get them over with so he can throw himself into the meat and the starches, those sweet, sweet succulent starches.

 We usually don’t think of computer work as heavy labor.
 If you lay bricks or hang drywall for a living, you know that you’d better maintain strength and fitness to prevent injuries.
 If you point, click, and clatter over a keyboard all day, this isn’t so obvious.
+But we also know that diseases caused by computers are costly.

 We tend to live our working lives from the neck up.
 We become aware of our bodies at work only when they hurt.
 The problem is, it’s much tougher to fix a problem than to prevent it – and that involves heeding our bodies’ early warning signs, such as pain, numbness, or tingling.